JuliaGeo/CFTime.jl/docs/src/index.md

 ```

 The information in this section and any other information marked as internal or experimental is not part of the public API and not covered by the semantic versioning.
 Future version of CFTime might add or changing the meaning of type parameters as patch-level changes.
-However removing a type parameter would be considered as a breaking change.
+However, removing a type parameter would be considered as a breaking change.